Vyral/base-template/_posts/2018-08-20-my-latest-predictions-for-our-market.md

 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false
-youtube_alternate_image: /uploads/option-1-1.jpg
+youtube_alternate_image: /uploads/chris-gorman-market-headed-youtube.jpg
 youtube_code: 'https://youtu.be/ExY2y5gyJKo'
 ---

 {% include youtube.html %}

 In the real estate industry, appraisers are like historians, while agents are more like fortune tellers.
 Why do I say this?
 Well, appraisers establish value based on what’s happened in the past.
-Agents, on the other hand, &nbsp;tend to examine market trends and make guesses about what may happen in the future.
+Agents, on the other hand,  tend to examine market trends and make guesses about what may happen in the future.
 And today, I’m going to share some of my own predictions with all of you.

 Before that, I’d like to point out what’s been going on in our market up to this point.

 Prices have been on the rise for a couple of years now.
-Meanwhile, the level of available supply is shrinking. **When these factors combine, it creates an interesting impact on the overall market.&nbsp;**
+Meanwhile, the level of available supply is shrinking. **When these factors combine, it creates an interesting impact on the overall market. **

 Because these two conditions vary by price point, some buyers may choose to reposition their search by looking within more expensive brackets, since higher price points tend to have higher levels of inventory.